davegutz/myStateOfCharge/SOC_Photon/README.md

   Wrap logic 0.2 v=16 A. There is an inflection in voc(soc) that requires forgiveness during saturation.
 0.25 v = 20 A for wrap hi.
 Sized so wrap_lo_fa trips before false saturating with delta I=-100 with soc=.95
   If Tb is never read on boot up it should fail to NOMINAL_TB.
 45. Fault injection testing
+46. Tuning EKF (R & Q):
+	- Depends on update time.
+Presently designed for 2.0 sec.
+	- If update time changes (combo of Dr and DE), need to retune R and Q
+	- Reqmts:
+		1. 'AmpHiFailSlow' 6 min to cc_diff = 0.004
+		2. 'rapidTweakRegression40C' abs(soc_ekf-soc)/soc <0.25
+		3. 0.1 < R < 1 (Q will be <<1)
+	- Behavior goes with R/Q.   Could retune R 2x and Q 2x and get same result.

 Full regression suite:
 # All these must self initialize